All articles

 How to Get Above a 4.0 GPA

 As you prepare to apply for college, your GPA is most likely one of the top things on your mind.
 But what is a good GPA anyway?
-And how could you tell when your peers are taking weighted AP and dual enrollment classes?
+And what happens to your GPA when you take weighted AP and dual enrollment classes?

-You might even hear about or see GPAs that are over 4.0, and that can be confusing too.
-In this article, our college expert Mark Kantrowitz answers questions about GPAs so you can leave with a good idea of where yours stacks up.
+In this article, our college expert, Mark Kantrowitz, answers questions about GPAs so you can leave with a good idea of where yours stacks up.
 You'll also learn how to get above a 4.0 GPA, so let's get started.

 Your GPA speaks to your overall performance in high school and tends to predict your academic performance in college.